-The Kentucky Office of the Attorney General issued the Attorney General Advisory: Changes to the Open Records Act and Open Meetings Act Following the Regular Session of the 2022 General Assembly on April 26, 2022.
+On June 24, 2021, the Kentucky Office of Attorney General (OAG) issued the Attorney General Advisory: Changes to the Open Records Act and Open Meetings Act following the Regular session of the 2021 General Assembly, effectively ending the provisions of Senate Bill 150 that apply to the Open Records Act and Open Meetings Act.